SneakyTurtle158/TryHackMe_Writeups/Olympus/Readme.md

  `find / -group adm 2>/dev/null`

- As you woudl expect, the adm group gave me access to a bunch of log files.
+ As you would expect, the adm group gave me access to a bunch of log files.
 I searched around for a while to see if any of the logs captured a usable password but no such luck.

  Next I checked the zeus group to see what else I had access to: